Kent: Sport

-Kent is home to two National League netball clubs, both based in northwest Kent: Telstars (Premier Division 2) and KCNC (Premier Division 3).
+Kent is home to two national-league netball clubs, both based in northwest Kent: Telstars (Premier Division 2) and KCNC (Premier Division 3).

+In basketball, the Kent Panthers participate in Division 3 of the National Basketball League.

-The 2021-2022 season has seen three Kentish clubs demoted from the third-tier of their respective sports to the fourth-tier, with rugby clubs Tonbridge Juddians and Blackheath RFC being demoted in rugby and Gillingham FC being demoted in football.
+The 2021–2022 season saw three Kentish clubs demoted from the third tier of their respective sports to the fourth tier, with rugby clubs Tonbridge Juddians and Blackheath RFC being relegated in rugby and Gillingham F.C. being relegated in football.

 News and media

 Television

-Much of Kent is served by the BBC's South East region, which is based in Tunbridge Wells and provides local news for the county and East Sussex.
+Kent is served by the BBC's South East region, which is based in Tunbridge Wells and provides local news for the county and East Sussex.
 Its commercial rival is ITV Meridian Ltd, which has a newsroom at The Maidstone Studios despite the main studio being based in Hampshire.
 Main transmitters providing these services are at West Hougham, near Dover and Blue Bell Hill, between Chatham and Maidstone.
 A powerful relay transmitter at Tunbridge Wells serves the town and surrounding area.
 Those parts of Kent closest to London such as Swanley, Westerham, Dartford, Gravesend, and Sevenoaks lie within the ITV London and BBC London areas, taking their television signals from the Crystal Palace transmitter.